Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 Also, Anesthesia during a colonoscopy can affect your gut motility.
 The amplitude of anesthesia side effects depends on its type.
 General anesthesia and deep sedation tend to cause more symptoms.

 Abdominal pain from anesthesia or colon preps is usually mild.
 It can last for days after colonoscopic polypectomy.

 Other causes of abdominal pain after colonoscopic polypectomy include:

 - Bacterial infection at the site of polypectomy

 The polypectomy site may get infected, causing abdominal pain, fever, and symptoms similar to post-polypectomy coagulation syndrome.

 Caused directly by the colonoscope.
 Leads to extreme left upper abdominal pain and tenderness.

 - Colon inflammation (colitis).

-Remenants of the disinfectant material used to clean the colonoscope can be irritant to your colon.
-In rare cases, the inflammation can be severe with abdominal pain and diarrhea.
+Remnants of the disinfectant material used to clean the colonoscope can irritate your colon.
+The inflammation can be severe in rare cases, with abdominal pain and diarrhea.

 colonoscopy can induce diverticulitis in patients with diverticular disease.
 Learn more (reference)